 - When all the information cannot be provided, include a letter with your application explaining why the information required on the application form cannot be provided.

-- A person's name (to which the record belongs) and the date of the event must be provided for a record to be found.
+- The type of event, the person's name (to which the record belongs) and the date of the event are required for a record to be found.

 - When the exact date of an event is unknown, minimally provide a year.
 All searches are for a three year period, the year before and the year after the date given is automatically searched.